Born: December 28, 1979

 Stewart's beautiful hardcover book, Sharkwater: An Odyssey to Save the Planet, was released in October 2007 by Key Porter Books.
 His second book, Save the Humans, was released in the Fall of 2012 by Random House.

-Revolution has already received both critical and audience acclaim at several film festivals, winning the Audience Award for Best Doc at the Atlantic Film Festival and the Most Popular Environmental Film Award at the Vancouver International Film Festival.
+Revolution received both critical and audience acclaim at several film festivals, winning a total of 19 awards, including the Audience Award for Best Doc at the Atlantic Film Festival and the Most Popular Environmental Film Award at the Vancouver International Film Festival.
 It was also a runner-up for People's Choice Award Documentary and the highest rated Canadian film at its premiere at the 2012 Toronto International Film Festival.

 Revolution also won The Fund for Santa Barbara Social Justice Award at the Santa Barbara International Film Festival.
-Revolution released theatrically in Canada in April 2013 and will release in theaters worldwide in 2014.
+Revolution released theatrically in Canada in April 2013 and in theaters worldwide in 2014.

-He is on conservation boards such as WildAid, Shark Savers and the Shark Research Institute, and has founded his own charity, United Conservationists.
+He was on conservation boards such as WildAid, Shark Savers and the Shark Research Institute, and founded his own charity, United Conservationists.

 Best Documentary – Atlantic Film Festival